LLM Observability

 Overview

-Thanks to its unique eBPF-based sensor, groundcover automatically detects and traces LLM API calls without requiring any SDKs, wrappers, or code changes!
+groundcover automatically detects and traces LLM API calls without requiring SDKs, wrappers, or code modification.

-• Full prompt and response bodies (configurable redaction and sampling)
+• Payloads: Full prompt and response bodies (supports redaction).

-Out-of-the-box LLM tracing is available starting from sensor version: 1.9.563
+Requirement: Out-of-the-box LLM tracing for (OpenAI and Anthropic) is available starting from sensor version 1.9.563.
+Bedrock available starting from sensor version 1.11.158

 Generative AI Span Structure